caojacky91-cmyk/ebt/README.md

 # E
-An elizabot mass:werk mod(called "EB")
+An elizabot mass:werk mod(called "E")

 Go to: https://www.masswerk.at/elizabot/ to see the original version(source)